cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 Does `book.check == true` mean "Read" or "Not yet read"?

 ---
+- Lines 18-21:
+  - Using descriptive and consistent suffixes for DOM elements (like El, Input, Btn, Form, etc.) can significantly improves code readability and maintainability.

 - Lines 82, 102:
   - Are the values assigned to these `id` attributes unique?